INSIDE: Do you bring a gift to a bachelorette party? What about party favors? We break it all down so you know what to do right here!

 BACHELORETTE PARTY ETIQUETTE

 WHO HOSTS THE BACHELORETTE PARTY?

 Usually hosted by the bridesmaids or the maid/matron of honor, the bachelorette party is not a gift-giving event in the manner of a bridal shower.
-Instead, the costs associated with this festivity are typically spread out among the attendants.
+Instead, the costs associated with a bachelorette party are typically spread out among the attendants.

 If you’re hosting or co-hosting a bachelorette party, these are steps you should take before you send out invitations:

-- Once you have a general idea of who and how many are celebrating, take a poll of what (or where) works for the majority of those attending.
+- Once you have a general idea of who and how many will be celebrating, take a poll of what (or where) works for the majority of those attending.
 A destination bachelorette party can be fun, but not if only five of the 15 guests can make it work.

-- It’s standard to cover expenses for the bride – from meals to hotel rooms.
-Split costs evenly among the group and be upfront about those expenses so everyone can plan accordingly.
+- It’s standard to cover expenses for the bride – from meals to hotel room.
+Split costs evenly among the group and be upfront about those expenses, so everyone can plan accordingly.
 Websites like Last Bash can help with organization.

 WHAT SHOULD YOU DO AT A BACHELORETTE PARTY?

 Ultimately, this is a party where it simply isn’t about gifts – it’s about celebrating the bride and her friendships.
-With that in mind, any bachelorette party is sure to be a success.
+With that in mind, you can plan the perfect bachelorette party.